lean-delivery/substitute-env-vars/README.md

 * qa
 * production

-And using `Adobe Analytics` for collecting data of user activities.
+And using `Adobe Analytics` and `Google Analytics` for collecting data of user activities.

 **Important Note**